 - Be in regular communication with your supervisor and respond in a timely manner on all applicable communication channels (email, phone, text, Slack, etc.) during your normal work hours.

 - You will be required to ensure that you maintain your computer, and the information you have access to, securely.
-You also will need to comply with all Information Security Office directives related to patching, virus scanning and software updating as needed.
+You must also comply with all Information Security Office directives related to patching, virus scanning and software updating as needed.

 - Non-exempt employees:

 - Must continue to accurately complete a timesheet of all time worked through Workday.

 - May not work overtime hours without written pre-approval from your supervisor.

 - If an employee’s job duties do not allow remote work and the employee is 60 years old or older, or has an underlying medical condition that may put the employee at higher risk for complications, the employee should be counseled by their HR business partner on the processes for Work and Leave Options [pdf].